teeframe/protocol-documentation/src/packets/default-packets.md

 ## Re-sending Chunks

 Some times the internet connection can fail, and some "VITAL" chunks may not be received by the destination.
-When that happens, the destination will send a packet with the "RESEND" flag and, as usual, the peer ACK value.
+When that happens, the destination will send a packet with the "RESEND" flag and, as usual, the peer ACK number.

-The source will need to re-send all the chunks with a sequence number greater than the ACK number.
+The source will need to re-send all the chunks with a sequence number greater than the peer ACK number.
 The response packet will have a "RESEND" flag and all the chunks will also have a chunk flag "RESEND".

-**For this to be done smoothly, you, as the client or server, must store all the vital chunks that you have sent.** You can remove the stored chunks according to the latest peer ack received and stored chunk sequence.
+**For this to be done smoothly, you, as the client or server, must store all the vital chunks that you have sent.** You can remove the stored chunks according to the latest peer ack received and stored chunk sequence number.

 ## Input & Input Timing Chunks